Documentation

 Solution:

-• Review your CI/CD configuration to ensure sensitive flags aren't accidentally enabled
+• Review CI/CD configuration to ensure sensitive flags aren't enabled accidentally

 ⚠️ Docker permission denied